Core Docs

 • bloom_scatter: scatter factor during upsample

-The outline mask is rendered in a dedicated outline pass into outline_color (now rgba8), and sampled by the post pass for final composition.
+The outline mask is rendered in a dedicated outline pass into outline_color (now rgba8), and sampled by the post pass for final composition. post and compose now use separate uniform buffers (PostProcessUniform vs cover vec4) to avoid cross-pass parameter overwrite.

 6. Audio (Core, WIP)